 The miners were working at the 800-foot level when the fire broke out.

-Rescuers faced harsh conditions and m
+Rescuers faced harsh conditions and many took a beating.

 John Crenshaw (sic), a Denver fire captain, was seriously overcome by fumes, Denver Fire Chief John Healy said.